The-Academic-Observatory/observatory-platform/docs/workflows/elastic_import.md

 ```
 {
   "id" : "OmyIQn4BWGb2uJ7Wu4uX",
-  "name" : "elastic_import_workflow",
+  "name" : "airflow-api-key",
   "api_key" : "nNfS6FiGQdWJFGSo-4ACGg"
 }
 ```

 ## Airflow connections
 Note that all values need to be urlencoded.
 In the DAG file for this workflow are ElasticImportConfig instances defined.
 In each config instance, there is a 'elastic_conn_key' and 'kibana_conn_key' variable defined.
 These refer to the Airflow connections that are used to connect to the Elasticsearch/Kibana servers.

 For example, if in one of the configs elastic_conn_key="elastic_main" and kibana_conn_key="kibana_main":